sam-the-tutor/celo-Tutorial/README.md

   event Approval(address indexed owner, address indexed spender, uint256 value);
 }
 ```
-We dont need to build our own currency token as there are already prebuilt tokens that we can just use in this example.
-We will use cUSD(celo dollar) that follows the ERC20 token standard.
+We don't need to build our currency token as there are already prebuilt tokens that we can just use in this example.
+We will use the cUSD(celo dollar) that follows the ERC20 token standard.
 We specify how we are going to interact with the token through the above `interface` code.
 Learn more about [tokens](https://worldcoin.org/articles/what-are-crypto-tokens#:~:text=Crypto%20tokens%20are%20digital%20currencies,a%20particular%20utility%20or%20service.), [interfaces](https://docs.soliditylang.org/en/v0.8.18/contracts.html#interfaces) and [token standards](https://ethereum.org/en/developers/docs/standards/tokens/#:~:text=Here%20are%20some%20of%20the,for%20artwork%20or%20a%20song.).

 Time to move on.
-Lets start writing code for our smart contract.
+Let's start writing code for our smart contract.

 ```solidity
 contract Vault {